-Fixed Rate Debt
+I. Fixed Rate Debt

 Longer term debt usually consists of fixed interest rates over the term of the bonds and should be used to finance essential capital facilities, projects and certain equipment where it is appropriate to spread the cost of the project over more than one budget year and generally for a period not to exceed the useful life of the project being financed.
 In so doing, the City recognizes that future taxpayers who will benefit from the project will pay a share of its cost.
 Fixed rate debt provides the benefit of fixed payments during the life of the bonds and budget certainties for long-term capital planning.
 However, fixed rate debt is typically longer term and carries higher interest payments (assuming an upward sloping yield curve) than variable rate debt but is not subject to changes in interest rates.
 Fixed rate debt is the most common type of debt issued by the City.

-Revolving loans may also be utilized as a short-term funding source and allow the City to use either a fixed or variable interest rate for periods of generally up to six months.
+II.
 Variable Rate Debt

 The municipal bond market has developed several vehicles by which municipalities can borrow at short-term, variable interest rates.
-Variable Rate Demand Notes may be issued with interest rates that reset daily, weekly, monthly or semiannually at the option of the City.
+Variable Rate Demand Notes may be issued with interest rates that "reset" daily, weekly, monthly or semiannually at the option of the City.
 Commercial paper is issued with a maturity of up to 270 days at the City's option.
-As the commercial paper matures, it is resold by a commercial paper dealer for another period of up to 270 days.
-Revolving loans may also be utilized as a short-term funding source and allow the City to use either a fixed or variable interest rate for periods of generally up to six months.
+As the commercial paper matures, it is resold by a commercial paper dealer for another period up to 270 days.